KranePch/sparkbeyond-ds-challenge/README.md

 ### measurement_locations.py && spray_wnv.py
 - These files are used for generating images for map visualization
-- Those images are located in map_visualization folder
+- The images are located in the map_visualization folder.

 ### MLP.py
-- This file contains data preprocessing method and a machine learning model (MLP)
+- This file contains data preprocessing methods and a machine learning model (MLP)
-- Executing this file also generate .csv file using to submit a solution
+- Executing this file also generates .csv file using to submit a solution